June 13, 2010

 On the eve of the Major League Baseball Amateur First-Year Draft, I began looking over past drafts to see how well the Diamondbacks had fared with their picks.
 I was especially interested in the 2009 draft where the Diamondbacks had seven picks in the first two rounds.

-Continue reading ‘The Rest of the Story – Luke Wrenn’ »
+Continue reading ‘The Rest of the Story – Taylor Wrenn’ »

 June 5, 2010

 When the Colorado Rockies began play in 1993, trips to Mile High Stadium and later to Coors Field were met with equal parts dread and fear by opposing pitching staffs.
 Baseballs seemed to leap off the bats of hitters flying further than any other stadium in Major League Baseball.

 The barrage of long fly balls and home runs were blamed on the thin air at altitude.
 Pitching statistics became skewed as the ballparks in Denver played completely different than anywhere else in baseball.

 Continue reading ‘Is It Time for a Humidor?’ »